Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 There are three kinds of Special Objectives:

 * *The Artifact Objectives* award Victory Points to the players controlling some of the four [Artifacts](#user-content-Artifact).
-* *Sovereign and Imperial* award Victory Points to the players controlling respectively more than 8 and 12 planets.
+* *Sovereign and Imperial* award Victory Points to the players controlling more than 8 and 12 planets outside their [Home Systems](#user-content-HomeSystems) respectively.
 * *Voice of the Council* awards a Victory Point to the player that was elected [Voice of the Council](#user-content-VoiceOfTheCouncil) during the [Twilight Council](#user-content-GameConcepts_TwilightCouncil).

 Special Objectives differ from the other kinds of objective in that if a player that has claimed one of them stop meeting its requirements, her claim on the Special Objective is lost **instantly**: she must remove her flag from the objective card and loses the associated Victory Points **immediately**.
 This does not prevent her from claiming this objective again later in the game.